 The West Eugene Enterprise Zone, established in 2005, is jointly sponsored by the City of Eugene and Lane County.
 The Zone was re-designated by the State of Oregon in 2016 for an additional ten-year period.
 The primary purpose of the Zone is to stimulate new investments that create jobs.
 Eligible new investments within the Zone can be exempted from property taxes for a period of three years.
-Timely submittal of an Oregon Enterprise Zone Authorization Application prior to making an eligible investment is critical for program eligibility.
+Timely submittal of an Enterprise Zone prior to making an eligible investment is critical for program eligibility.
+(Visit the Department of Revenue website to download the application.)
 If you are considering an investment within the West Eugene Enterprise Zone, contact Amanda D’Souza at 541-682-5540.
 Use the map below to see if your property is in the West Eugene Enterprise Zone.

 Prior to commencing construction/installations, an eligible business firm submits an application in order for local officials to "authorize" it.
 Eligible firms include manufacturers, processors, distributors, warehouses, maintenance facilities and other operations that serve other businesses, as well as headquarters and call centers.
 Otherwise, retail, construction, financial and certain other activities are explicitly ineligible.